On This Page[Hide][Show]

-In this article, we talk about:
+In this article, we will talk about:

 - Why it’s so difficult to file a long-term disability claim as a physician;

-Why Is It So Difficult To Get Your Claim Approved?
+Why Is It So Difficult to Get Your Claim Approved?

-In addition to your regular salary, you may have a rider that helps recover what you have lost during your illness or injury.
-This would apply to physicians who own a private medical practice instead of working in a hospital.
-For example, if you are disabled for two years due to a significant illness and come back to work, you probably have patients who had to seek medical attention from another provider; this rider will help support you while you rebuild your business and patient list.
+In addition to your regular salary, you may have a rider that helps you recover what you lost during your illness or injury.
+This would apply to doctors who have a private medical practice instead of working in a hospital.

-Guidance for a Successful Disability Claim
+Tips for a Successful Disability Claim

-Tip #1 Create a Strong Administrative File
+Tip #1 Create a Strong Administrative Record

 - Your long-term disability policy.
 Knowing how your insurance company defines “disability” is very important to your claim;

-- Why you can not perform your job duties (this will require medical documentation);
+- Why you cannot perform your job duties (this will require medical documentation);

 - A list of all medical providers that you have seen for this condition and a letter from each provider stating that your condition prevents you from working;

-- Proof of your monthly earnings;
+- Proof of your monthly income;

 Tip #2 Prepare for Surveillance